rstudio/education.rstudio.com/content/teach/tools/index.md

 - __Create interactive tutorials with the [learnr package](https://rstudio.github.io/learnr/).__ The [learnr package](https://rstudio.github.io/learnr/) is designed to turn any [R Markdown document](https://rmarkdown.rstudio.com) into an interactive tutorial.
 The final product can be published all of the same ways that Shiny applications can, including running locally on an end-user’s machine or running on a Shiny Server or hosting service like [shinyapps.io](https://www.shinyapps.io/).
 All of the [RStudio.cloud Primers](https://rstudio.cloud/learn/primers) are written with learnr &mdash; you can see the source code in this [GitHub repository](https://github.com/rstudio-education/primers).

-- __Grade learnr tutorials with the [gradethis package](https://rstudio-education.github.io/gradethis/)__.
-Once you've created a tutorial, you may want to be able to evaluate learners' solutions, and provide targeted feedback based on their input.
+- __Grade learnr tutorials with the [gradethis package](https://rstudio-education.github.io/gradethis/).__ Once you've created a tutorial, you may want to be able to evaluate learners' solutions, and provide targeted feedback based on their input.
 This package is being actively developed and refined.

-- __Level up your YAML__.
-If you plan to teach R Markdown *with* R Markdown, you'll want to use the [ymlthis package](https://ymlthis.r-lib.org/).
-The package allows you to use R functions to create valid YAML headers (with all the right indentations and formatting!).
-Be sure to use the function [`asis_yaml_output()`](https://ymlthis.r-lib.org/reference/asis_yaml_output.html) so that when you knit your document, the YAML syntax is printed with built-in code highlighting.
+- __Give your teaching materials a place to live.__ Many educators who teach R (or teach with R) have embraced the [bookdown package](https://bookdown.org/yihui/bookdown/), which helps you take a collection of R Markdown documents and knit them together into a polished website that engages learners.
+You can see some example books by browsing [bookdown.org](https://bookdown.org/).
+But you don't *have* to write a whole book &mdash; some of the best bookdown examples are from course or workshop notes like Columbia University's [*Exploratory Data Analysis & Visualization* (edav.info)](https://edav.info/), [*R Markdown for Scientists*](https://rmd4sci.njtierney.com/) by [Nick Tierney](https://www.njtierney.com/), and [*What They Forgot to Teach You About R*](https://rstats.wtf/).